tcantenot/json.cpp/README.md

 This project is a reaction against <https://github.com/nlohmann/json/>
 which provides a modern C++ library for JSON.
 Our alternative:

-- **Goes 2x faster**.
-With `gcc -O3` 13.2 on Ubuntu 14.04 using an AMD
+- **Goes 2x-3x faster**.
+With `gcc -O3` 13.2 on Ubuntu 14.04 using an
-  Ryzen Threadripper PRO 7995WX this library was able to parse the complicated JSON examples in [json\_test.cpp](json_test.cpp) 39x faster than nlohmann's library.
-Please don't take these benchmark numbers too seriously, because the libraries differ in what they accept and reject.
-However we do feel confident saying this library generally goes _faster_.
+  AMD Ryzen Threadripper PRO 7995WX this library was able to parse the complicated JSON example in [json\_test.cpp](json_test.cpp) 3x faster than nlohmann's library.

 - **Compiles 10x faster**.
 An object that does nothing with JSON except calling `nlohmann::ordered_json::parse` will take at minimum 1200 ms